vmleon/OKE-first-steps/README.md

 [localhost](http://localhost)

-## Push images to registry
+## Pull and push images

-Repository of Docker images, tagged with a version or code name.
+Registry is a repository of container images, tagged with a version or code name.

 Developers or CI tools can **push** images to the repository.